 - Energy Use – Older devices use more power than newer ones with energy certifications.
 This results in higher bills and a greater impact on the environment.

 Managing your fleet of office printers, from service to supplies, might be a headache.
-In that case, outsourcing to a Managed Print Services provider can be your best option.
-Managed print service providers monitor your environment and help you make necessary adjustments to control costs and optimize the use of your assets.
-A Manager Print Service provides a number of services and typically includes:
+In this case, outsourcing to a Managed Print Services provider can be your best option.
+Managed print service providers monitor your environment and help you make necessary adjustments to control costs and optimize the use of your assets using tools such as PaperCut MF.
+A Managed Print Service provides several services and typically includes: